-I hasten to add that the dish above was being consumed by the workers building our house and isn’t on my expanded menu since moving to Thailand.
+I hasten to add that the dish shown above was being consumed by the workers building our house (2014/15) and isn’t on my expanded menu since moving to Thailand.
 If it moves or grows most likely it will be eaten in some form.
 I am told the ants have a sour flavour in case you were wondering however ant eggs are very sweet 🙂

 I don’t have a large appetite here, maybe a combination of the fact that I don’t do much physical work, or anything else come to that, and the tropical climate.
 I mostly don’t have lunch, which worries Gaun who isn’t happy unless I am eating something.
-“Are you hungry?” will be asked, I will say “no” and then a plate of fresh sweet pappaya or mango in season will appear with a yogurt or homemade ice cream.
+“Are you hungry?” will be asked, I will say “no” and then a plate of fresh sweet papaya or mango in season will appear with a yogurt or homemade ice cream.
 The wok is fired up and crumbed prawns or chicken will arrive usually in quantities to feed a small family.
 The decision to go with a simple breakfast rather than something cooked is met with a look of disappointment!
 All in all it is the one area I feel that I let Gaun down 🙂 She should have married a big eater.
 Sorry Gaun.

 HINT: If you are living with a Thai be prepared to have a lot of life revolve around food.
 You can’t separate the two.

-Sin Sod is paid to the mother/father of the bride in recompense for the ongoing financial obligations she/he would have had to support them being transferred to the husband and the husband’s family on marriage.
-The loss of “superannuation income” is made up by the payment by the husband of Sin Sod.
+Traditionally Sin Sod was paid to the mother/father of the bride to recompense them for the loss of the ongoing financial support they lost once the daughter’s technical obligation passed from family to her new husband and his family on marriage.
+The loss of this potential or actual “superannuation income” was intended to be made up by payment of Sin Sod by the husband.
 Non-payment of Sin Sod on marriage is a loss of face for the whole family as the village will be asking how much Sin Sod has been paid.
-Not to pay is to publicly say that you don’t think your wife is worth anything.
-Not a good way to get started in your new married life.
-Get over it and pay up is my advice but up to you.
+Not to pay is to publicly say that you don’t think your wife is worth anything, which isn’t a good way to start in your new married life especially if you’re resident in the village.

 The Wild Thai Girl

-We Western males have a very limited knowledge of the average Thai woman and what we do know is often based on girly images of Thailand holiday party spots like Pattaya and Patong in Phuket.
+Western males have a very limited knowledge of the average Thai woman and what we do know is often based on girly images of Thailand holiday party spots like Pattaya and Patong in Phuket.

+If you are dating a non-bargirl don’t be surprised if a female chaperone joins you on the first few outings.
+A bit different from the Pattaya girl who may be more interested in the contents of your wallet than ensuring you keep your distance.
 A beach swim for ordinary Thais will often be done in full everyday clothing.
 Google “Thai girl at the beach” and you’ll find lots of photos, usually published by guys, of scantily clad Thai girls.
-The real view is most likely to be somewhat different.
+The reality is most likely to be somewhat different.

 HINT: I am not saying that you will end up with a staid and boring partner if you get together with a Thai partner, Gaun is a whole lot of fun, but you do need to be aware that there can be an element of the old fashion in your Thai girl.